-Angelman syndrome is a severe genetic disorder that causes permanent physical and mental disabilities.
+Angelman syndrome is a severe genetic disorder characterized by progressive physical and mental disabilities.
 It shares many characteristics with more common disorders like autism, cerebral palsy and mitochondrial encephalomyopathy, making it difficult to diagnose.
 About half of all Angelman syndrome patients are initially misdiagnosed.
-Because some of its symptoms such as seizures and poor communication can be life-threatening, the diagnosis of Angelman syndrome must be correct and quick.

-The doctor will obtain a detailed account of the patient’s medical history and complete an exhaustive physical examination.
+The doctor will obtain a detailed account of the patient’s medical history, and complete a comprehensive physical examination.
 Angelman syndrome may be suspected if the patient has physical and mental developmental delays.
-Specific physical indicators of the disease include issues with movement and balance, small head size (known as microcephaly), flat back of the head (known as brachycephaly), and frequent smiling and laughter.
+Specific physical disease indicators include issues with movement and balance, small head size (known as microcephaly), a flatness to the back of the head (known as brachycephaly), hyperactivity, and frequent smiling and laughing for no obvious reason.

-Several tests typically need to be used to identify Angelman syndrome because of the various genetic defects that can cause the disorder.
+Several tests, conducted on blood samples, typically are needed to identify Angelman syndrome because of the various genetic defects that can cause the disorder:

-A standard chromosome test is used to look for clear changes in chromosomes, such as very large deletions (or chunks of DNA missing), rearrangements or duplications.
+A standard chromosome test is used to look for clear changes in chromosomes, such as very large deletions (or chunks of missing DNA), rearrangements, or duplications.
 This test alone is generally not detailed enough to diagnose the disease, but it does allow physicians to rule out other neurologic disorders that may be easily confused with Angelman syndrome.
-This test is similar to the general prenatal genetic testing that a pregnant woman may undergo.
+This test is similar to the general prenatal genetic screening test that a pregnant woman may undergo.

 Assessing chromosome 15 activity

 Chromosome 15 activity can be assessed using the DNA methylation test.
 For this test, specific parts of both the maternal and paternal chromosome 15 are tagged.
-This lets scientists identify distinct patterns in the chromosome and determine whether these are present in the maternal or paternal copies.
-If the specific maternal pattern indicates that the UBE3A gene is missing, the patient has Angelman syndrome.
-Testing positive in the DNA methylation test identifies about 80 percent of patients with Angelman syndrome.
+This lets scientists identify distinct patterns in the chromosome, and determine whether these patterns are present in the maternal or paternal copies.
+If the specific maternal pattern indicates that the UBE3A gene is missing, a doctor can conclude that the patient has Angelman syndrome.
+A positive DNA methylation test can identify about 80 percent of Angelman patients.

 Detecting a missing UBE3A gene